williamnguyen-activecyber/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 ## Create an OpenID Connect App in Okta

 OpenID Connect (OIDC) is built on top of the OAuth 2.0 protocol.
 It allows clients to verify the identity of the user and, as well as to obtain their basic profile information.
-To learn more, see [https://openid.net/connect/](https://openid.net/connect/).
+To learn more, see [https://openid.net/connect](https://openid.net/connect/).

 To integrate [Okta](https://developer.okta.com) for user authentication, you'll first need to [register](https://developer.okta.com/signup/) and create an OIDC application.

 Login to your Okta account, or [create one](https://developer.okta.com/signup/) if you don’t have one.
-Navigate to **Admin > Add Applications** and click on the **Create New App** button.
-Select **Single Page App (SPA)** for the Platform and **OpenID Connect** for the sign on method.
-Click the **Create** button and give your application a name.
-On the next screen, add `http://localhost:4200` as a Redirect URI and click **Finish**.
-You should see settings like the following.
+Navigate to **Applications** and click on the **Add Application** button.
+Select **SPA** and click **Next**.
+On the next page, specify `http://localhost:4200` as a Base URI, Login redirect URI, and Logout redirect URI.
+Click **Done** and you should see settings like the following.

-{% img blog/angular-oidc/oidc-settings.png alt:"OIDC App Settings" width:"800" %}
+{% img blog/angular-oidc/oidc-settings.png alt:"OIDC App Settings" width:"700" %}{: .center-image }

-Click on the **People** tab and the **Assign to People** button.
-Assign yourself as a user, or someone else that you know the credentials for.

 Install [Manfred Steyer's](https://github.com/manfredsteyer) project to [add OAuth 2 and OpenID Connect support](https://github.com/manfredsteyer/angular-oauth2-oidc) using npm.